geekodour/gitpushblog/README.md

 ## Features
 - Uses npm scripts
 - Built with webpack and sass support
+- Gthub and Disqus Comments
-- Blogpages, postpages, simple pages
+- IndexPages,pagination, postpages, simple pages
 - Offline markdown draft support, live editing(needs reload)
-- Works hasslefree with github repository pages and profilepages.
+- Works hasslefree with github repository pages and profile pages.
 - Easily add,remove and edit themes. **(Need help creating themes if possible)**
-- Edit posts from mobile easily
+- Edit posts from mobile easily using any github client or browser
-- Uses github api
-- Can make a post using github or using the commandline.
+- Make a post using Github or using the commandline.

 ## Limitations
 - Probably does not work on Windows as of now.